renspoesse/uva-study-progress/README.md

 # uva-study-progress

-StudyProgress for the University of Amsterdam, 2ndYD
+StudyProgress Dashboard for the University of Amsterdam, 2ndYD